In this Article:

 Adjustable for both length of pull and comb height, it was very comfortable and fit well.
 The two levers release the locks for those adjustments.

-We had no reason to adjust it – it broke at a pound and a half.
+We had no reason to adjust it.
+It broke at a pound and a half.
 That might be too light for a hunting rifle, but I think this gun will end up shooting at competitions at 1000 yards or so.
 For the bench rest, the trigger is fine.
-Let’s look at the bolt.
+Now, let’s look at the bolt.